-End your date night dinner for two on a sweet note with No Bake Mini Peanut Butter Mousse Tarts made with a chocolate cookie crust, eggless peanut butter mousse, and chocolate drizzle on top.
+End your stay-in date night at home dinner for two on a sweet note with No Bake Mini Peanut Butter Mousse Tarts made with a chocolate cookie crust, eggless peanut butter mousse, and chocolate drizzle on top.

 Yields 2 mini tarts